antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
 For a more concrete example,

-We know that we have the CLI `vite dev` for dev server and `vite build` for building the production bundle.
+We know that we have the CLI `vite dev` for the dev server and `vite build` for building the production bundle.

-We are going to have `vite test` which will be powered by Vitest to run your test suites.
+[click] We're going to have `vite test`, which will be powered by Vitest to run your test suites.

-Then we will have `vite lint` and `vite format` powered by Oxc, which going to be the same parser as Vite on Rolldown.
+[click] Then we'll have `vite lint` and `vite format` powered by Oxc, which will use the same parser as Vite and Rolldown.

-And then we might have `vite lib` for building libraries that are built on top of `tsdown` and Rolldown.
+[click] And then we might have `vite lib` for building libraries, built on top of `tsdown` and Rolldown.

-And so on.
-As we mentioned, the goal is to provide a single unified toolchain with incredible performance for JavaScript ecosystem.
+[click] And so on.
+As we mentioned, the goal is to provide a single unified toolchain with incredible performance for the JavaScript ecosystem.

-About Vite DevTools, it going to be presented as a cli flag `--ui` for all the sub command and show the UI interface for each operation and understand the internal better.
+[click] Regarding Vite DevTools, it will be presented as a CLI flag `--ui` for all subcommands, showing the UI interface for each operation and helping you understand the internals better.
 -->

 ---